Saint Lucy's Day: Finland

 The Finnish celebrations have been historically tied to Swedish culture and the Swedish-speaking Finns.
 They observe "Luciadagen" a week before the Winter Solstice.
 St Lucy is celebrated as a "beacon of brightness" in the darkest time of year.
 The first records of St. Lucy celebrations in Finland are from 1898, and the first large celebrations came in 1930, a couple of years after the popularization of the celebrations in Sweden.
 The St. Lucy of Finland has been elected since 1949 and she is crowned in the Helsinki Cathedral.
 Local St. Lucies are elected in almost every place where there is a Swedish populace in Finland.
 The Finnish-speaking population has also lately begun to embrace the celebrations.

+In 2024, Daniela Owusu, a Finnish Ghanaian woman became Finland’s first Black Lucia, sparking racist abuse and tens of thousands of hate messages on social media.

 Denmark

 In Denmark, the Day of Lucy (Luciadag) was first celebrated on 13 December 1944.
 The tradition was directly imported from Sweden by initiative of Franz Wend, secretary of Föreningen Norden, as an attempt "to bring light in a time of darkness".
 Implicitly it was meant as a passive protest against German occupation during the Second World War but it has been a tradition ever since.

 Although the tradition is imported from Sweden, it differs somewhat in that the church celebration has always been strongly centered on Christianity and it is a yearly local event in most churches in conjunction with Christmas.
 Schools and kindergartens also use the occasion to mark the event as a special day for children on one of the final days before the Christmas holidays, but it does not have much impact anywhere else in society.

 There are also a number of additional historical traditions connected with the celebration, which are not widely observed.
 The night before candles are lit and all electrical lights are turned off, and on the Sunday closest to 13 December Danes traditionally attend church.

 The traditional Danish version of the Neapolitan song is not especially Christian in nature, the only Christian concept being "Sankta Lucia".
 Excerpt: "Nu bæres lyset frem | stolt på din krone. | Rundt om i hus og hjem | sangen skal tone." ("The light's carried forward | proudly on your crown. | Around in house and home | The song shall sound now.")

 The Christian version used in churches is Sankta Lucia from 1982, by priest Holger Lissner.

 Saint Lucy's Day is celebrated also in the Faroe Islands.